LGBTQ rights in South Korea: Media

 South Korea's first gay-themed magazine, Buddy, launched in 1998, and several popular gay-themed commercials have also aired.

 In 1998, the film review authorities lifted a ban on portraying homosexual conduct in films.

 Paving the way for television was the 2005 South Korean film The King and the Clown, a gay-themed movie based on a court affair between a king and his male jester.
 The movie became the highest-grossing in Korean film history, surpassing both Silmido and Taegukgi.
 The Korean title for The King and the Clown is "왕의 남자" which translates as "The King's Man" with the implication that it refers to the man as being the King's lover.
 Other recent movies include the 2008 film A Frozen Flower (쌍화점) and No Regret (후회하지 않아) by celebrated director Leesong hee-il, which starred at the 2006 Busan International Film Festival.

 Mainstream Korean television shows have begun to feature gay characters and themes.
 In 2010, the soap opera Life Is Beautiful (인생은 아름다워) premiered on SBS broadcast TV, becoming the first prime-time drama to explore a gay male couple's relationship as their unwitting families set them up on dates with women.
 That same year, Personal Taste (개인의 취향, also "Personal Preference") was broadcast on MBC and revolved around a straight man who pretends to be gay to become a woman's roommate.
 Before these was Coming Out, which debuted on cable channel tvN in late-night in 2008, in which a gay actor and straight actress counseled gays with publicly acknowledging their sexual orientation.

 Man on High Heels (lit.
 "High Heel") is a 2014 South Korean noir film written and directed by Jang Jin, starring Cha Seung-won as a transgender homicide detective.

 In 2017, the film Method was released.
 The film talks about a gay relationship between an actor and an idol.
 In 2020, the television series Itaewon Class began airing.
 The show prominently features a transgender supporting character played by actress Lee Joo-young, as well as cameo appearances by Hong Seok-cheon.
-This film reflects the increasingly favorable attitudes among South Koreans towards LGBT.
+This film reflects the increasingly favorable attitudes among South Koreans towards LGBTQ.

-Openly LGBT entertainment figures include model and actress Harisu, a trans woman who makes frequent appearances on television.
+Openly LGBTQ entertainment figures include model and actress Harisu, a trans woman who makes frequent appearances on television.
 Actor Hong Seok-cheon, after coming out in 2000 and being fired from his job, has since returned to his acting career.
 He has appeared in several debate programs in support of gay rights.